Copyrite no longer applies online.

 Google Inc visited libraries in New York and scanned millions of books and now attempts to have class action litigation re-define what United States law means to visual artists and authors.
 Google Inc argued that portions of the vast content scanned from libraries should be subjected to "fair use" because of public benefiting from the Google Inc library thefts instead called "fair-use" investments to acquire content on which ads are run.

 Google Inc will certainly argue the copyrite act does not protect against Google Inc republishing photography and will claim this protects them for scanning and posting photographs in New York.
 Stay tuned as this case heads to the Supreme Court of the United States.
 The case will impact everyone who has ever used the Internet and ever shown their photography online if their rights to control their art is violated since GOOG won this case.
-Elderly Sir Honorable Jimm Larry Hendren repealed the Visual Artists Rights Act of 1990 shortly before admitting his cultural irrelevance and declaring senior status on January 01, 2013.
+Honorable Jimm Larry Hendren repealed the Visual Artists Rights Act of 1990 shortly before declaring senior status on January 01, 2013.